-8.4.
+8.5.
 REIMBURSEMENTS/INCENTIVES

-Participants should be reimbursed for their time and travel at the completion of the follow-up clinic visits and the close-out visit.
+Participants should be reimbursed for their time and travel at the completion of the follow-up clinic visits, the close-out visit, and the end-point visit.

 Reimbursements are not to be used as an incentive to attend intervention sessions.
 Instead, it should be stressed that the most critical element for attendance is the follow-up visit.